blazdob/consmodel/README.md

 !!!
 Warning: the library is active and the functionalities are being added on weekly basis, some functionalities will also change !!!

 The library aims to provide a simple way to create individual consumer loads and generation.
-The main idea of the library is to be able to easily create consumption or generation power consumption profiles.

 The library is a centralised modelling tool that implements the following consumption/generation consumptions:
    * pure consumption model,